Units required for Doctorate of Audiology (Au.D.): 118.5

 - "Pass" indicates a satisfactory completion of the question.

-- "No-Pass" indicates an unsatisfactory answer to any of the discussion questions of the oral exam.
-Students who receive a "No-Pass" result are not permitted to begin the third-year externship.
-Students will be given the opportunity to develop a remediation plan with Au.D. program faculty before retaking the exam at the end of the summer semester.
-Failure to receive a "Pass" result on the second attempt will result in dismissal from the program.
+- "No-Pass" indicates an unsatisfactory answer to any of the areas of the oral exam.
+Students who receive a "No-Pass" result are not permitted to begin the fourth-year externship.
+Students will be given the opportunity to develop a remediation plan with Au.D. program faculty before retaking the exam.
+Failure to receive a "Pass" result on the second attempt will result in dismissal from the program and prevent the student from beginning the fourth-year externship.

 Additional Information